 - Public Health Analysist

 - For classes and projects, you’ll explore nearby national and state forests - Pisgah National Forest, DuPont State Forest, Blue Ridge Parkway, and The Great Smoky Mountains National Park.

-- Take a class that is designed around the North Carolina Environmental Education Certification Program.
+- Take a class designed around the North Carolina Environmental Education Certification Program.
 Students will complete much of the work in this class and can finish the program before graduation.

 - Explore internship opportunities with the Forest Service, the Fish and Wildlife Service, and nearby Wildlife Centers, Zoos, and Aquaria.

 - In Animals and Plants of the Southern Appalachians, you’ll travel into local forests to study local plants and animals.
-The majority of the class is held in the field, and the textbook is written by Brevard professor Dr. Jennifer Frick-Ruppert.
+The majority of the class is held in the field, and Brevard professor, Dr. Jennifer Frick-Ruppert

-- In Biodiversity, you’ll test common objects for types of bacteria, collect insects with a black night light, collect aquatic invertebrates from local streams, and handle living marine invertebrates and small fish in our own large salt-water aquarium.
+- In Biodiversity, you’ll test everyday objects for types of bacteria, collect insects with a black night light, collect aquatic invertebrates from local streams, and handle living marine invertebrates and small fish in our large salt-water aquarium.

 - In Developmental Biology, you’ll follow the development of chickens, tadpoles, and sea urchins, then release native frogs back into local environments and hatch chicks for local farmers.

 Biology majors receive a Bachelor of Science (BS) in Biology.
 A Minor in Biology is available.